ulrichSchreiner/vsc/README.md

 When using this alias you do not need to clone this repository. `docker` will pull the public image, so be patient when doing this the first time.
 Note: there is no versioning of the containers at this time.
 Do a regularly `docker pull quay.io/ulrichschreiner/vsc` to keep the image up to date (the given alias function does this for you).

+## GPU Rendering

+If you see a black window you can add `-e DISABLE_GPU="--disable-gpu"` to your start script.

 # Alternative